Marathons, so far…

 16. Tennessee – Nashville St Paddy’s Day Half Marathon in Nashville on March 9, 2024

-19. Maine – Planned Shipyard Old Port Half Marathon for June 8, 2024
+19. Maine – Shipyard Old Port Half Marathon in Portland on June 8, 2024

 The Carmel Marathon